Crypto-TII/TLS1.3/README.md

 	cmake -DSAL=MIRACL_SODIUM .
 	make

-To use a SAL which use functions from the tii-crypto library, build the library in /sal/tiicrypto.
-Also move the tii-crypto header file directories in here.
+To use a SAL which use functions from the tii-crypto library, create /sal/tiicrypto/ and build the library there.
+Also copy the tii-crypto header file directories into this directory.

 	cmake -DSAL=MIRACL_TIILIB .
 	make